Skip to main content

 Biography

 Nadia Siddiqui joined Durham University in 2013.
 Her interests are school improvement by equalising opportunities, and overcoming the challenges of access to education in the developing countries (Pakistan and India).
 She has several hundred research publications, including four books, and an H index above 20.
 She has a considerable track-record of active citizenship, serving on grant assessment panels, other funding panels, and advisory boards for policy and practice.
 She is a fellow of the Academy of Social SciencesShe is nominated and selected in the UPSIGN list of 75 notable British Pakistani Academics.
 She has successfully examined and supervised doctoral students to completion, in the UK and abroad.
-She received her first independent research grant from Nuffield Foundation on a study of the non-cognitive impacts of teaching Philosophy for Children in primary schools.
-The findings of this study were disccused on BBC radio 4: Bringing Up Britain: Critical thinking (series 10) (from15:58)
+She has received independent research grants as lead researcher from British Academy and Nuffield Foundation.
+The findings of her research on non-cognitive impacts of teaching Philosophy for Children in primary schools were disccused on BBC radio 4: Bringing Up Britain: Critical thinking (series 10) (from15:58).
+She is one of the authors of REF 2021- Impact case studies submitted on Achieving Fairer Admission to UK Universities and Defending And Improving Schooling for Disadvantaged Pupils.
+Her book, Making Schools Better for Disadvantaged Students received Research Book of the Year 2023, BERA award.

 Her research interests are to explore the stubborn patterns of poverty and inequalities through population data sets and large scale surveys such as National Pupil Database (NPD, England), Higher Education Statistics (HESA), Annual Survey of Education Report data (ASER, Pakistan), Longitudinal Survey of Young People in England (LSYPE).
 By using these secondary data resources she investigates the indicators of disadvantage that determine children's academic attainment, well-being and happiness, and access to pathways for successful life.